Aaliahaly/BINF6970-Final/data/Original_TCGA_LGG_Dataset/README.md

 - `data_log2_cna.txt`
 - `data_mrna_seq_v2_rsem_zscores_ref_all_samples.txt`
 - `data_mrna_seq_v2_rsem_zscores_ref_diploid_samples.txt`

-The files `data_methylation_hm27_hm450_merged.txt` and `data_mrna_seq_v2_rsem.txt` are not included in this repository due to their large size.
+Moreover, the files `data_methylation_hm27_hm450_merged.txt` and `data_mrna_seq_v2_rsem.txt` are not included in this repository due to their large size.
 These files should be downloaded directly from the original data source if full reproduction is required.